 Ailbhe Smyth is an Irish academic, feminist and LGBTQ activist.
 She was the founding director of the Women's Education, Resource and Research Centre (WERRC), University College Dublin (UCD).

-She was recently appointed Chair of Women's Aid Ireland (Ireland’s domestic violence organisation).
+She is also Chair of Women's Aid Ireland (Ireland’s domestic violence organization).

 Smyth was a co-director of the Together for Yes national referendum campaign on abortion, and spokeswoman and convener for the Coalition to Repeal the Eighth Amendment.

-She is also a founding member of Marriage Equality, convenor of Feminist Open Forum, an organiser for Action for Choice, a board member of Equality and Rights Alliance.
+She is also a founding member of Marriage Equality, convenor of Feminist Open Forum, an organizer for Action for Choice, a board member of Equality and Rights Alliance.

 She chaired the National LGBT Federation for over 10 years and in 2015 she received the 'Lifetime Achievement' award at the GALAS, Ireland's LGBTQ Awards Ceremony.